 To show the effectiveness of \modelName, we compared \modelName\ with 10 benchmark algorithms, including force-directed layouts, energy-based layouts, gradient-based layouts, and deep learning-based layouts.
 Those 10 benchmarks are widely used layout methods implementing various types of approaches.

-To be precise, spring\cite{spring}, ForceAtlas2 (FA2)\cite{fa2}, and sfdp\cite{sfdp} are three force-directed layout methods aiming at reaching a balance of attractive and repulsive forces in equilibrium.
-Neato\cite{neato} and the method proposed by Kamada and Kawai (KK)\cite{kamada_kawai_1989} are two energy-based layouts in which the stress-energy is minimized. $SGD^2$\cite{zheng-gd2} also attempts to minimize the stress by adopting the stochastic gradient descent.
-Spectral\cite{spectral} layout visualizes graphs using the principal components of the graph Laplacian matrix.
-PivotMDS (PMDS)\cite{pmds} is a sampling-based layout method for efficiently approximating the classical multidimensional scaling layout. $GD^2$\cite{sgd2} and DeepGD\cite{deepgd} share a common goal of optimizing the layouts according to certain differentiable aesthetic criteria, but with different approaches. $GD^2$ adopts stochastic gradient descent to optimize the layout but DeepGD is a GNN-based deep learning model.
-In order to optimize some non-differentiable aesthetic criteria, including the number of edge crossings, neighborhood preservation, and aspect ratio, a special accommodation is adopted in $GD^2$ for each of them with the purpose of making them differentiable.
+To be precise, spring\cite{spring}, ForceAtlas2 (FA2)\cite{fa2}, and sfdp\cite{sfdp} are three force-directed layout methods aiming at reaching equilibrium by balancing attractive and repulsive forces.
+Neato\cite{neato} and the method proposed by Kamada and Kawai (KK)\cite{kamada_kawai_1989} are two energy-based layouts in which the stress energy is minimized. $\mathrm{SGD}^2$\cite{zheng-gd2} also attempts to minimize stress by adopting stochastic gradient descent. \minorrevise{The spectral\cite{spectral} layout} visualizes graphs using the eigenvectors of the graph Laplacian matrix.
+PivotMDS (PMDS)\cite{pmds} is a sampling-based layout method for efficiently approximating the classical multidimensional scaling layout. $\mathrm{GD}^2$\cite{sgd2} and DeepGD\cite{deepgd} share a common goal of optimizing layouts according to certain differentiable aesthetic criteria but with different approaches. $\mathrm{GD}^2$ adopts stochastic gradient descent to directly optimize the layout, while DeepGD is a GNN-based deep learning model to learn to draw optimal layouts.
+In order to optimize some non-differentiable aesthetic criteria, including the number of edge crossings, neighborhood preservation, and aspect ratio, a special accommodation is adopted in $\mathrm{GD}^2$ for each of them with the purpose of making them differentiable.
 However, the authors of DeepGD\cite{deepgd} do not conduct experiments on non-differentiable criteria.
 Therefore, we will only compare \modelName\ with DeepGD on optimizing stress.
 Lastly, we also managed to compare \modelName\ against heuristic-based layout methods optimizing edge crossing and crossing angles in the straight-line drawing.
 However, given that there are only a few existing works\cite{xing-heuristic,Bekos-xangle} and their implementation is not publicly available, we are unable to assess these methods in this paper.

-The implementation of all the benchmarks are from three different sources, including Graphviz\footnote{https://graphviz.org/}, NetworkX\footnote{https://networkx.org/}, and the code repositories directly shared by the authors of the papers mentioned above.
+\minorrevise{The implementation of all the benchmarks is from three different sources}, including Graphviz, NetworkX, and the code repositories directly shared by the authors of the papers mentioned above.
 To evaluate all benchmarks for comparison, the parameter settings we employ are the default ones suggested by Graphviz, NetworkX, and the authors.